Graduate Research Assistantship (GRA) Awards and Other Sources of Funding

 Student Employment

-Per CU Policy 1.3 Graduate Student Assistantships, a GRA may accept employment of no more than eight hours per week, including assistantships, hourly student appointments, or outside employment.
-Since a Graduate Research Assistantship (GRA) is an academic appointment focused on thesis or other degree-related research there are limits imposed to ensure students can dedicate the necessary time to maintain satisfactory degree progress.
+Per CU Policy 1.3 Graduate Student Assistantships, if you receive a University Fellowship appointment, outside employment is limited to no more than eight hours per week, including assistantships, hourly student appointments, or other employment.
+Since a Fellowship is an academic appointment focused on thesis or other degree-related research there are limits imposed to ensure students can dedicate the necessary time to maintain satisfactory degree progress.

-Appointment as a Graduate Student Lecturer or Teaching Assistantships are contingent upon your ability to hold an assistantship under current university policy and federal law, including successful completion of Form I-9.
-The University is committed to helping each student succeed as a teaching assistant.
-Upon securing a TA appointment, please review Cornell University Policy 1.3: Graduate Student Assistantships.
-If you are awarded a first-time lecturer or teaching assistant position, you will need to review and complete any Cornell Center for Teaching Innovation (CTI) requirements prior to assuming instruction.
+Appointment as a CLS Graduate Student Lecturer is contingent upon your ability to hold an assistantship under current university policy and federal law, including successful completion of Form I-9.
+If you are awarded a first-time lecturer position, you will need to review and complete any Cornell Center for Teaching Innovation (CTI) requirements prior to assuming instruction.

 Conference Grants